What is ConnectSF?

 - San Francisco Transportation Plan (SFTP) 2050

 The SFTP is the City’s 30-year plan to identify goals, needs, and investment priorities for our transportation system.
 It shapes the next generation of transportation projects and enhancements to improve the way people travel in and around San Francisco.
 Following a focused update to the 2013 SFTP, we will begin to identify investment priorities for the next 30 years.
+At the same time as the SFTP process, the Metropolitan Transportation Commission (MTC) is also conducting their regional processes known as Horizon and Plan Bay Area 2050.
+Plan Bay Area is a long-range transportation plan for the Bay Area – essentially the equivalent of the SFTP.
+The projects prioritized in the SFTP will feed into Plan Bay Area.

-- Transit Modal Concept Study
+- Transit Corridors Study

-This study will identify, develop, assess and prioritize transit projects to meet the 2050 goals for the transit network.
+This study will identify, develop, assess, and prioritize transit projects to meet the 2050 goals for the transit network.

 This study will identify a preferred long-range strategy that combines physical and operational concepts for the network of freeways and associated major arterials within San Francisco.